undergrad-partner-school

 Admissions

-According to the newest data, this school uses standardized test scores for admission and it admitted 4,362 in 2023.
-University of Northern Iowa has an official test-optional admission policy but considers standardized test scores in cases when they are submitted by the student.
-As far as admission difficulty is considered, based on data self-reported by the institution this school is moderately difficult to get into.
+According to the most recent data, this institution uses standardized test scores for admission and it admitted 4,888 in 2025.
+University of Northern Iowa has an official test-optional admission policy but considers standardized test scores for the candidates who choose to submit them.
+Looking at entrance difficulty level for all or most incoming freshmen, based on data self-reported by the institution this school is moderately difficult to get into.

 Test Scores

-The ACT composite average score for all the admitted students in 2023 was 22 and the average GPA was 3.62.
-That means that you need a GPA that's above average in order to get into University of Northern Iowa; the same goes for your ACT score.
+The average ACT score for all the admitted students in 2025 was 22 and the average GPA was 3.53.
+Therefore, the chances are that you'll need a GPA higher than the average for acceptance, and the same goes for your ACT score.

-The new students had an average SAT Critical Reading score of 596 and an average SAT Math score of 582.
+The SAT Critical Reading average score was 596 for the admitted students, while the average SAT Math score was 582.

 Average Test Scores